mschuchard/rapid-vaults/README.md

 ### Comparative Software

-Ansible-Vault is very similar to Rapid-Vaults.
+Ansible-Vault is very similar to Rapid Vaults.
 Both are streamlined and easy to use ad-hoc encryption and decryption tools.
 The two primary differences are that Rapid Vaults has a Ruby API instead of a Python API and that Rapid Vaults offers additional verification and defense layers.
 The API can also be considered similar to the high level recipes provided by PyCA's Cryptography.

 ### Non-Comparative Software